cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 ---

-## 1. Creating the Security Groups
+### <ins>Creating the Security Groups</ins>

-a.
-Navigate to the Server manager on your Server VM
+1. Navigate to the Server manager on your Server VM
-b.
-Click Tools -> Active Directory Users and Computers
+2. Click Tools -> Active Directory Users and Computers
-c.
-Find the Sales OU that you created inside of your Corporation OU and right-click it.
+3. Find the Sales OU that you created inside of your Corporation OU and right-click it.
-d.
-Click New -> Group
+4. Click New -> Group
-e.
-Type in Sales Users for the Name, and click OK
+5. Type in Sales Users for the Name, and click OK
-f.
-Repeat this process again, instead creating a Security Group for Sales Managers
+6. Repeat this process again, instead creating a Security Group for Sales Managers

 The inside of your department OU should look something like this as of now: